shangril/crero/README.md

 Currently require PHP>=7.0

 * 20220605-1 Security patch.
 Any version affected or almost any back to earlier ones.
-An unused feature in ./api.php and ./api/api.php could allow a remote attacker to access any file located in the public www directory.
+An unused feature in ./api.php and ./api/api.php could allow a remote attacker to access (read) any file located in the public www directory.
 Please update ./api.php in your front-end.
 If you use the "free download" feature, please replace api.php in your free media tier by ./api/api.php provided in this FIX.

 * 20220605 Security patch.
 All versions newer than 20190418 with htmlcache option enabled must upgrade for CRITICAL issue allowing Remote Code Execution (RCE). ./index.php modified.